 - Struggle with everyday activities performed regularly in the past

 - Confusion with time and place

 - Feeling depressed or behaving irrationally or agitated for no reason

 Q: How does Alzheimer’s disease progress?

-A: Some researchers believe that Alzheimer’s sets in years before people start showing symptoms.
+Some researchers believe that Alzheimer’s sets in years before people start showing symptoms.
 Although the symptoms usually start to appear in adults older than 65, they can also appear in people in their 40’s or 50’s.
 It is a progressive disease whose symptoms increase from mild to severe over time.
 By the time Alzheimer’s reaches its final stages, the person may lose all short-term and long-term memory, the ability to speak and to understand speech, and the ability to perform basic activities.

 Q: Does Alzheimer’s disease have a cure?

-A: At this moment, there is no cure for Alzheimer’s.
+At this moment, there is no cure for Alzheimer’s.
 While there is an ongoing effort to find a cure, modern treatments are limited to reducing the known risk factors or slowing the progression of the disease.

 During the early and mid-stages, individuals living with Alzheimer’s are usually cared for by family members or close friends.
 However, as the condition progresses, individuals with Alzheimer’s often require professional care, typically provided either in an assisted living facility or by trained at-home caregivers.

 Serving Northern Anne Arundel County in Maryland, including Annapolis, Glen Burnie, Millersville, Pasadena, Crownsville, Arnold and Severna Park